Kickball: World Adult Kickball Association

-World Adult Kickball Association (WAKA) was found in 1998.
+The World Adult Kickball Association (WAKA) was found in 1998.

 History

 There is debate on who invented kickball.
 More than likely, it evolved from baseball, or even softball, which was initially played inside gymnasiums when it was invented in Chicago in 1887.
 In the late 19th century, the YMCA was a hub for sports innovation, with basketball and volleyball being invented there.
 Around the same time, Charles Gregory Lang, a highly educated and respected physical director, is credited with inventing a lesser-known sport called Lang ball.
 The sport combined elements of baseball with a twist: players kicked a round, inflated ball (like a soccer ball) while hanging from a horizontal bar.
 The ball was served by a pitcher, and the rest of the game followed baseball rules with bases, runs, and scoring.

-The earliest known set of rules resembling the game appeared in the book "Street Games of Brooklyn, NY" (1891) by Steward Culin.
+The earliest known set of rules resembling the game appeared in the book "Street Games of Brooklyn, NY" (1891) by Stewart Culin.
 The game was called "Kick the Ball," and a diagram in the book shows four corners of intersection used as bases.
 There were four innings of play, and outs are made on a fly out and when a ball is thrown towards the defender at home before the runner reaches any of the bases.
 A player is out when a kicker misses a kick.
 Interestingly, there was no pitcher to deliver the ball to a catcher at home plate.

 In 1901, an organized game of "kickball" was played by youngsters in Chattanooga, Tennessee.
 "The game of kickball between the teams of the junior department of the YMCA and the First district school resulted in a victory for the First district with a score of 10 to 9," reported the Chattanooga Sunday Times on December 15, 1901.
 “This sport is creating much interest among the boys.”
 A few months later, a five-inning game was exhibited again by the junior members of the Chattanooga YMCA that featured “as much excitement as if it had been a professional game.”
 Nine players were listed on the rosters, but catchers were not; therefore, it is inconclusive whether the ball was delivered to the kicker as in the modern game.